 If you enrolled in a Marketplace plan during the last enrollment period, your coverage will most likely be automatically renewed.
-Renewed coverage will begin on January 1, 2018, unless you take action or switch plans before December 15, 2017 – this is to make sure coverage is continuous.
+Pick a plan by December 15, 2018 for an effective date of January 1, 2019 to make sure coverage is continuous.

 Even if your plan automatically renews, you can still go back to the Marketplace and update your information or switch plans until the end of the open enrollment period.

 Why should I shop and review my options if I already have a plan I like?

 Health insurance plans and costs change from year to year—including monthly premiums, copays, covered medicines, and provider networks.
 Even if you like your plan, you should go back to the Marketplace to update your information and check out your options to make sure your plan fits your needs.
 Even if you’ve looked before, health insurance plans and costs change every year.